jwoLondon/adventOfCode/aoc.md

         decToBinary padding (bit :: bin) (dec // 2)
 ```

-Provide a binary representation of the given hexidecimal number.
+Provide a binary representation of the given hexadecimal number.
 Represented as a list of 1s and 0s.

 ```elm {l}
 hexToBinary : String -> List Int